 It was not unusual for foundation staff to assist grantseekers in developing an initial small budget for a planning grant.
 Planning grants helped define what success would look like and how this success would be measured.
 There was a sense of adventure in receiving a “planning” or “seed money” grant.
 These were smaller investments made to test the ability of the grantee to build an organization, deliver on their promises, raise additional dollars, attract new donors, and prove that the idea was viable.

-Video: See leaders discuss the process of implementing an idea.
+Video: Leaders discuss the process of implementing an idea.

 A common pattern was to move from a “white paper” outlining an idea to engaging key stakeholders, to the development and funding of a one- to three-year test of an idea.
 What was learned during the first three years, if successful, was then applied and expanded in subsequent cycles of grants that helped to grow the idea and organization.

-Historical Document: Read notes from a 1991 Council of Michigan Foundation’s board meeting when trustees discussed the W.K.
+Historical Document: 1991 Council of Michigan Foundation’s board meeting notes where trustees discussed the W.K.
 Kellogg Foundation’s Youth Project.

 Cultural anthropologists were hired as evaluators because the emphasis for the grant was on learning what worked and what didn’t.
 While there were some bright-line numerical goals, the main purpose was to understand and assess whether these ideas, in this form, had ongoing merit.

-Video: See Jim McHale discuss the value of project evaluation.
+Video: Jim McHale discusses the value of project evaluation.

 Similar “seed money” grants were used to launch other projects in Michigan, such as the funding for Campus Compact; Volunteer Center development; endowed funds for the environment; and the Michigan Community Foundation Tax Credit.